7 Coronavirus Cooking Tips

-If you are quarantined or under a stay at home order, it can be challenging to stay healthy.
+If you are quarantined or under a stay at home order because of the COVID-19 Coronavirus, it can be challenging to stay healthy.
 Here are my 7 clean eating tips to help under these new circumstances.

 Thankfully, there are resources and methods to help us all continue eating well.
 Here are the clean eating tips I’ve come up with since sheltering at home.
 I hope that you find these helpful and, most of all, that you stay healthy and safe.